HostGator Alternatives, Part 3: The Future of EIG?

 And to top it off, the host is a spamner.
 (Nope, not affiliates — the host itself.
 It hit this site numerous times in years past.)

-- Dreamhost – DH has the ethics of Namecheap or Site5 — so it’s unlikely to be taken over — but the hosting quality is not up to par.
+Dreamhost has the ethics of Namecheap or Site5 — so it’s unlikely to be taken over — but the hosting quality is not up to par.
 It’s all hat, and no cattle.
 (In past years, Dreamhsot made EIG acquisition an April Fool’s joke on their blog.
 Some people STILL skim that blog entry, and mistakenly think it to be genuine news.)

 1&1 is a German hosting company with a large EU and UK presence, and a small North American presence.
-Thus far EIG hasn’t shown any interest in acquiring non-USA companies.
+Thus far EIG hasn’t shown any interest in acquiring non-USA companies*.

 Conclusion to Part 3